A Unified Framework for Generalizing the Gromov-Hausdorff Metric: Further Examples and Connections to Other Notions

-In this subsection, the Brownian web is heuristically described first.
-The point of interest is the state space of the Brownian web and its connection to the setting of Section~\ref{sec:noncompact}. \unwritten{This will be used to introduce an extension of the state space by letting the base space ($\mathbb R^2$) be random, and in particular, allows us to define \textit{the Brownian web in a random environment}. }
+\del{ subsection{The Brownian Web} In this subsection, the Brownian web is heuristically described first.
+The point of interest is the state space of the Brownian web and its connection to the setting of Section~\ref{sec:noncompact}.
+This is also used to generalize the Brownian web.